 On the other hand, love calls us first to respect and protect ourselves (because we are the closest to ourselves).

 And then it calls us to respect and protect others.

 Because of this, love often calls us to reject social mores.
 It also calls us to ruffle feathers and to create situations that sometimes embarrass.
 Love does this, not to hurt people, but to show respect, kindness, and compassion.

 After all, it is not only individuals who get caught up in Destroying Mode.
 Societies can get stuck in this mode, too.
 And acting in love most certainly calls us to reject the social mores of these societies.
 This will usually ruffle quite a few feathers and embarrass some folks.

 I can’t answer this question with certainty.
 I can, say, however, that Love is Stronger than all of us.
 And it has quite a few tricks up its sleeve.
 I can also say that even though things look bad now, this is not the end of the story.

-Note: While many of the terms in this post like Destroying Mode and Healing and Creating Mode are my own original terms, they have been influenced by ideas in Paulo Freire’s Pedagogy of the Oppressed and Eric Fromm’s Escape from Freedom
+Note: While many of the terms in this post like Destroying Mode and Healing and Creating Mode are my own original terms, ideas in Paulo Freire’s Pedagogy of the Oppressed and Eric Fromm’s Escape from Freedom have influenced these ideas.